Tronald/CoordinateSharp/README.md

 ### Cartesian Format

 Cartesian (X, Y, Z) is available for display.
 They are converted from the lat/long radian values.
 These formats are accessible from the ```Coordinate``` object.
 You may also convert a Cartesian coordinate into a lat/long coordinate.
+This conversion uses the Haversine formula.
+It is sufficient for basic application only as it assumes a spherical earth.

 To Cartesian:
 ```C#